Am I in Autistic Burnout?

 The Autistic Burnout Symptom Checklist is a compilation of the most commonly reported symptoms of Autistic Burnout.
 The more of these that apply to you, the more likely you are to be experiencing burnout.

-Click here to download the Autistic Burnout Symptom Checklist.
+Click here to get access to the Autistic Burnout Symptom Checklist.

 Even if you are only experiencing a few of the symptoms, this may be enough to cause significant suffering and disruption in your life, as such there is no cut off score.
 It might be useful to print off the checklist and take it with you to discuss each response with your therapist.